 Wide Angle Community

-We work hard at being an inclusive and interdependent community, building up relationships through networks of friendships.
+We work hard at being an inclusive and interdependent community.
+The main way we do this is through hubs and community events.
 Our community is non-boundary and non-geographical.
 Our aim is for our gatherings of all sizes to have ‘blurred edges’ so it is easy for people to join us whoever they are, and wherever they are in their spiritual journey.

 Long Arm Outreach

 The Father sends the Son to enter our world and rescue us and sends the Spirit to give us life.
 We want to be a church that is shaped by mission.
 At ENC we get involved in evangelism and social action as part of the mission of God.
 All our networks aim to be outward focused; some are age related, some are social networks, some are involved in social action.
 The church is to be Jesus to the world.

 The other slogan we use often is that we want to be strong at the core and blurred at the edges.